-Why is Increasing Muscle Mass Important?
+Why Is Increasing Muscle Mass Important?

-Resistance and strength training that supports muscle building also positively impacts bone health, helping maintain bone density and reducing the risk of osteoporosis later in life.
-Functionally, strong muscles will support the intensity of your overall physical performance, whether during exercise, work, or maintaining balance.
-Equally important, a strong and fit body will also have positive psychological effects, such as increased self-confidence and a more positive self-perception.
+From a functional standpoint, strong muscles will support the overall intensity of your physical performance, whether during exercise, work, or maintaining body balance.
+Equally important, a body that feels strong and fit will also have a positive psychological effect.

-Increased muscle mass is the result of the synergy of three main components:
+Increasing muscle mass is the result of the synergy of three main components:

-Proper Strength Training
+1. Proper Strength Training

 Strength training is the primary stimulus for muscle growth.
 Your body needs to be "forced" to adapt in order to become stronger and bigger.